 Postsecondary communication teachers may work in a variety of post-high school educational settings, such as junior colleges, vocational schools, and universities.
 Apart from instruction, postsecondary communication teachers may also be required to publish scholarly works, advise students, conduct academic research, and serve on committees, according to the BLS.
 Generally, postsecondary communications teachers must have at minimum a master's degree in communications leadership or a comparable field.

-The BLS projected that employment for postsecondary teachers would increase by 13% during the 2014-2024 decade.
-The BLS also reported that postsecondary communications teachers earned a median annual salary of $63,410 in 2015.
+The BLS projected that employment for postsecondary communications teachers would increase by 5% during the 2018-2028 decade.
+The BLS also reported that these teachers earned a median annual salary of $68,910 in 2018.

 Although all three careers featured in this article can expect strong job growth over the next decade, there is still aggressive competition for jobs.
 Obtaining useful credentials, such as a graduate degree in communication leadership, can help a job seeker stand out in the sea of applicants.